 The player takes control of the Tile by placing his last Camel and finishes his actions as normal; the game ends once ALL players have had a chance to take their actions for this turn too.
 The game then ends and final scores are computed.

-Use the enclosed score sheets to compute each player's score.
-The player with the most VPs wins the game and becomes Great Sultan of Naqala!
-In the unlikely event two (or more players) are tied, they will have to learn how to share power as Sultans – or play again.
+Use the enclosed score sheets to compute each player's score (if in doubt, see Victory Points on p.
+3).
+The player with the most VPS wins the game and becomes Great Sultan of Naqala!
+In the unlikely event two (or more players) are tied, they will have to learn how to share power as Sultans - or play again!